appgate/sdpctl/docs/sdpctl_appliance_resolve-name.md

   # with a specific gateway appliance id
   > sdpctl appliance resolve-name d750ad44-7c6a-416d-773b-f805a2272418 dns://google.se

-  # If you omit appliance id, you will be prompted with all online gateways, and you can select one to test on.
+  # If you omit appliance id, you will be prompted with all online gateways, and you can select one to test on
   > sdpctl appliance resolve-name dns://google.se
   ? select appliance: gateway-9a9b8b70-faaa-4059-a061-761ce13783ba-site1 - Default Site - []
   142.251.36.3